gtonkinhill/pairsnp/README.md

   -v	Print version and exit
   -s	Output in sparse matrix form (i,j,distance).
   -d	Distance threshold for sparse output.
 Only distances <= d will be returned.
+  -k	Will on return the k nearest neighbours for each sample in sparse output.
   -c	Output CSV instead of TSV
   -n	Count comparisons with Ns (off by default)
+  -t	Number of threads to use (default=1)
   -b	Blank top left corner cell instead of 'pairsnp 0.1.0'
 ```